 - You have the ability to upload either a new manifest or an updated version of a manifest at any time using the Vigiles UI.

-Vigiles assists with monitoring and tracking of vulnerabilities and available fixes.
+Vigiles assists with the monitoring and tracking of vulnerabilities and available fixes.

-If you/your team want to offload this task, we offer a managed BSP Maintenance Service.
+For those wanting to offload this task, we offer a managed BSP Maintenance service.